Table of contents

 Step 2: Authorize WorkSight in Notion

-You will be redirected to Notion to authorize the integration.
-WorkSights requests permission to view selected pages, view comments on those pages, and view workspace users and their email addresses.
-The user authorizing the integration must have sufficient permissions in the Notion workspace to grant access.
+You'll be redirected to Notion to authorize the integration.
+WorkSights requests read-only access to view selected pages and databases, view comments on those pages, view file activity, and view workspace users and their email addresses for mapping.
+No write permissions are requested.
+WorkSights cannot create, edit, or delete anything in your Notion workspace.

-Step 3: Choose Pages or Teamspaces
+Step 3: Choose Pages or Databases

 Step 4: User Mapping

 WorkSights imports users from the Notion workspace and matches them to WorkSights users by email.
+Only person-type users are imported.
+Notion bot users are excluded automatically.

 What Happens Next